-TrueWealth which manages more than 50 million Swiss francs of assets and ePrivate banking from Swissquote which manages around 170 million francs (as per August 2017) are among the largest Swiss robo advisors in terms of assets under management.
+TrueWealth which manages more than 200 million Swiss francs of assets and the robo advisor from Swissquote which manages around 225 million francs (2019) are among the largest Swiss robo advisors in terms of assets under management.
 The digital offer from VZ Vermögenszentrum manages more than 2 billion francs in assets, but is not a typical robo advisor.
 However, the portion of total assets managed by robo advisors is still relatively small, and most robo advisory services have not yet reached profitability.

 But in spite of the modest success of robo advisors, the significantly higher costs of conventional asset management in Switzerland have come under pressure.
 With the increasing digitization of everyday life, wealth management is also moving towards digital and hybrid models.

 Unlike conventional asset management services which require large amounts of investment capital, digital asset management services can be obtained starting with investment capital as low as 500 francs (VZ), 2000 francs (Selma Finance), 8500 francs (TrueWealth), 10,000 francs (Swissquote) or 20,000 francs (SaxoSelect, Descartes Finance).